WoongDemianPark/HRI/README.md

   ```
 </br>

 ## 1.4.
-Make "workspace" folder in Home.
+Make or pull "HRI" folder in Home.

-* All modules worked and ran from workspace folder within Home path.
+* All modules worked and ran from HRI folder within Home path.
 </br>

 ----------